Appendix C — Python tutorial

 5

-When you run a code cell, you’re telling the computer to evaluate the Python commands it contains.
+When you run a code cell, you’re telling the computer to evaluate the Python command it contains.
 Python then displays the result of the computation immediately below.
 In the above example, the input is the expression 2 + 3, and the output is the number 5.

 (1+4)**2 - 3